 No Pets, Please

-Friday, Saturday, and Sunday, intermittent – Her Majesty’s Secret Circus
+Friday, Saturday, and Sunday, intermittent – The Real McCoy Show

 Two Cents in the Till is a Vermont-based bluegrass/string band playing unique renditions of traditional favorites and surprising songs plucked from other genres for some creative picking and tight three-part harmony that is sure to entertain.
 Two Cents in the Till is Natalie Babij on mandolin and vocals, Kimberley McKee on clawhammer banjo and vocals, Kylee Cushman on guitar and vocals, and Ed Sutton on bass.